facebook/zstd/programs/zstd.1.md

 * `--`:
     All arguments after `--` are treated as files

+### gzip Operation modifiers
+When invoked via a `gzip` symlink, `zstd` will support further options that intend to mimic the `gzip` behavior:

+* `-n`, `--no-name`:
+    do not store the original filename and timestamps when compressing a file.
+This is the default behavior and hence a no-op.
+* `--best`:
+    alias to the option `-9`.

 ### Restricted usage of Environment Variables

 Using environment variables to set parameters has security implications.